 Early Life and Education

 When FitzGerald was seven the family moved to France.
 They lived in Paris and St. Germain for a short period of time before returning to England.
 Three years later the young FitzGerald was sent to school at King Edward VI Grammar School in Bury St Edmunds then later to Trinity College, Cambridge.
-While there he came to know William Makepeace Thackeray, William Carlyle and Alfred Lord Tennyson.
+While there he came to know William Makepeace Thackeray, William Carlyle, and Alfred Lord Tennyson.

 FitzGerald would eventually marry Lucy Barton and quickly separate from her within a year.
-He had no desire to see her ever again, but continued to provide her with financial support.
+He had no desire to see her ever again but continued to provide her with financial support.

 His first book, Euphranor, was published in 1851.
 It was a Platonic dialogue that emerged from memories of his time at Cambridge.
 His second published work was Polonius.
 It was followed by Six Dramas of Calderon, Freely Translated by Edward FitzGerald.
 This work was the result of Spanish language lessons.
-He would go on to commit himself to learning Persian.
+He would go on to commit himself to learn Persian.
 This new period of study led to his publication of Sálamán and Absál of Jami in Miltonic verse.

-For the first time in 1859 FitzGerald published a translation of Rubáiyát of Omar Khayyám.
+For the first time in 1859, FitzGerald published a translation of Rubáiyát of Omar Khayyám.
 It was re-editioned three more times during his lifetime and once more in 1889 after his death.
 FitzGerald died in June of 1883 at the age of 74.
 His final translation was A Bird’s-Eye view of the Bird Parliament.
-It is now considered to an unrecognized masterpiece.
+It is now considered an unrecognized masterpiece.